-Merck, a strategic collaborator and existing stockholder, has agreed to purchase, in a separate private placement concurrent with the completion of this offering at a price per share equal to the public offering price, a number of shares of our common stock that would result in Merck owning approximately 19.9% of our outstanding shares of common stock following the completion of this offering.
-Based upon an assumed initial public offering price of \$ per share, which is the midpoint of the range set forth on the cover page of this prospectus, Merck would purchase shares of our common stock.
+Merck, a strategic collaborator and existing stockholder, has agreed to purchase, 4,121,683 shares of our common stock in a separate private placement concurrent with the completion of this offering at a price of \$16.00 per share.
 The sale of such shares will not be registered under the Securities Act of 1933, as amended, or the Securities Act.
 The completion of this offering is not contingent upon the completion of such concurrent private placement.